KevinGimbel/kevingimbel.com/content/post/2016-12-21-gotcha-dockerignore.md

 Afterwards the `docker-compose` started without any issues because it now had a build context of around 400MB instead of 13GB.

-Lessen learned: Always make sure your `.dockerignore` is setup right and ignores all big files!
+Lesson learned: Always make sure your `.dockerignore` is setup right and ignores all big files!
 The full file looks as follows:

 ```
 node_modules